-All materials relevant to the initial allegation of research misconduct will be maintained in accordance with 42 CFR 93.317a5.b if there are any additional pertinent research records that were not previously secured during the inquiry, the RIO should promptly secure such records at the start of the investigation process.
-The need for sequestration of additional records may occur because of a determination by the RIO or VPAA&P to investigate additional allegations, because some evidence of research misconduct was not evaluated during the inquiry stage, or because of the identification of records during the inquiry process that were not previously secured.
+All materials relevant to the initial allegation of research misconduct will be maintained in accordance with 42 CFR 93.317a5.b.
+If there are any additional pertinent research records that were not previously secured during the inquiry, the RIO should promptly secure such records at the start of the investigation process.
+The need for sequestration of additional records may occur because of a determination by the RIO or provost and vice president for Academic Affairs to investigate additional allegations, because some evidence of research misconduct was not evaluated during the inquiry stage, or because of the identification of records during the inquiry process that were not previously secured.

 Timing of the Investigation Process

-An investigation committee which may also be referred to as the Investigating Hearing Panel will ordinarily be appointed and the investigation process initiated, within thirty (30) calendar days of the VPAA&P’s decision on the inquiry.
+An investigation committee, which may also be referred to as the investigating hearing panel, will ordinarily be appointed and the investigation process initiated, within 30 calendar days of the provost and vice president for Academic Affairs’ decision on the inquiry.

-An investigation will ordinarily be completed within one hundred and twenty (120) calendar days of the first meeting of the investigation committee (including the conducting of the investigation, preparing the report and making it available to the respondent for comment, and revising and submitting the report to the VPAA&P for final decision).
+An investigation will ordinarily be completed within 120 calendar days of the first meeting of the investigation committee (including the conducting of the investigation, preparing the report and making it available to the respondent for comment, and revising and submitting the report to the provost and vice president for Academic Affairs for final decision).
 If an extension of this time period is needed, the RIO will document the reasons for it in the investigation file (and will notify federal regulatory agencies or research sponsors as they require).

 Appointment of the Investigation Committee

-The RIO will select three (3) members for the VPAA&P to appoint as a committee to conduct an investigation, with staff support from the RIO and/or DORIC.
-The RIO will notify the respondent of the planned membership, providing ten (10) calendar days for any objections to be made to the membership.
-The members finally chosen for the investigation committee should not have any real or apparent conflicts of interest (whether personal, family, financial, or professional) in the case, should be unbiased, and should have the expertise needed to evaluate the evidence and issues related to the allegations, to interview the principals and key witnesses, and to conduct the analyses and investigation.
-These individuals may be scientists, subject-matter or methods experts, administrators, lawyers, or other qualified persons from inside or outside The University.
+The RIO will select three members for the provost and vice president for Academic Affairs to appoint as a committee to conduct an investigation, with staff support from the RIO or director of ORIC.
+The RIO will notify the respondent of the planned membership, providing ten calendar days for any objections to the membership.
+The members chosen for the investigation committee should not have any real or apparent conflicts of interest (whether personal, family, financial, or professional) in the case, should be unbiased, and should have the expertise needed to evaluate the evidence and issues related to the allegations, to interview the principals and key witnesses, and to conduct the analyses and investigation.
+These individuals may be scientists, subject-matter or methods experts, administrators, lawyers, or other qualified persons from inside or outside the university.

 If the respondent objects to one or more members of the proposed investigation committee, the respondent will submit a written objection to the RIO.
-The RIO, in consultation with the VPAA&P, will determine whether or not to replace any challenged member with another qualified person.
-The respondent will be informed of any change and have an opportunity to object to any new member as before.
-Then the RIO will finalize the membership of the committee.
+The RIO, in consultation with the provost and vice president for Academic Affairs, will determine whether or not to replace any challenged member with another qualified person.
+The respondent will be informed of any change and have an opportunity to object to any new member, as before.
+The RIO will then finalize the membership of the committee.